tdegeus/GooseFEM/docs/theory/readme.rst

   :depth: 2
   :backlinks: top

 In the sequel the theory of the Finite Element is discussed in a compact way.
 This discussion is by no means comprehensive.
 Therefore one is invited to dive in more complete textbooks.
-The key contribution of this reader is that it is supported by many examples that can be easily extended and customized into efficient, production ready code.
+The key contribution of this reader is that it is supported by many examples that can be easily extended and customized into efficient, production-ready code.
 To this end, the examples are in C++14, and are specifically written such that they are mostly 'what you see is what you get'.
 The entire structure is in the main-file, and not hidden somewhere in a library.
-To simplify your life we do use several libraries, each of which however only with a dedicated task, which can be understood, used, and checked independently of the Finite Element Method or any specific application.
+To simplify your life we do use several libraries, each of which, however, only with a dedicated task, which can be understood, used, and checked independently of the Finite Element Method or any specific application.
 More specifically we use:

 *   `GooseMaterial <https://github.com/tdegeus/GooseMaterial>`_